MQTT vs HTTP: Why Every IoT Engineer Uses Message Queues

 This works for one device.
 It fails for one thousand.
 HTTP is Synchronous and Heavy.

-• It requires a full TCP handshake for every request.
+• Handshake: Requires full TCP connection for every request.

 Professional IoT uses MQTT (Message Queuing Telemetry Transport).
 It is Asynchronous, Lightweight, and Event-Driven.
 Today, we stop “Polling” and start “Streaming”.